 with the menus and options and just see what

-are the things inside.
+the options are inside.
 You don't have to

 understand everything but just try to